amayra/dingleberry-os/README.rst

 kernel), but would violate the "policy free" property of microkernels.
 Thus, it wouldn't be a microkernel.
 You'd have to use another label.

 Why UNIX?
-UNIX is the most widespread OS, and it does most things in pretty straight-forward ways.
+UNIX is the most widespread OS API, and it does most things in pretty straight-forward ways.
 Everything will have files and file handles.
 Everything needs to implement read() and write().
 Take Windows: it's just a very complex take on UNIX, with some parts destroying the fundamental elegance of UNIX.
 (Like